Shivam0712/DeepLearningProjects/SemiSupervised_ImageClassification/README.md

 ### Transfer Learning with Data Augmentation

-The code for tranfer learning with data augmentation can be found in [TransferLearningDataAugmentation]() notebook.
+The code for tranfer learning with data augmentation can be found in [TransferLearningAugmentedDataset](https://github.com/Shivam0712/DeepLearningProjects/blob/master/SemiSupervised_ImageClassification/TransferLearningAugmentedDataset.ipynb) notebook.

 1. In this method we randomly flip or rotate the images in training datatsets to increase the number of traiing samples from n to 5n.
 2. Training of inception_v3 is done similar to that of direct transfer learning.